The Importance of Routine Fertility Screening For Women to Assess Ovarian Reserve

 To aid in avoiding future fertility frustration, simple assessment done for any patient of childbearing age in the late twenties or older is recommended, periodically.
 This should include reviewing AMH (Anti-Mullerian hormone), FSH and Estradiol levels early in the menstrual cycle between days 2 and 6.
 If any of these tests are abnormal, then further detailed discussion about the implications on future fertility is critical.
 Female patients have means of taking advantage of these fertility assessments in understanding how they impact their present and potential future fertility.
 Unquestionably, this is of substantial value and it can help the patient make life-altering decisions regarding future fertility.
 These tests are easy to obtain and are typically covered by insurance.

 In addition, the completion of an antral follicle count (AFC) to assess the number of follicles present on the ovaries is of the utmost value in deciding on therapy as well as obtaining a 'snap shot' of current ovarian reserve.
 Thus, the optimum testing involves simple blood work and ultrasonography for any given female.
-This, of course, can help them make decisions about potential egg cryopreservation/vitrification or alter their personal time line on considering initiation of a family.
+The fertility assessment can help a woman make decisions about potential egg cryopreservation/vitrification or to alter their personal time line on considering initiation of a family.

-If you would like to discuss your current or future fertility outlook with Dr. Peter Ahlering or Dr. Mira Aubuchon, please contact MCRM Fertility.
-You may simply complete an online request or call 844-414-BABY.
+If you would like to discuss your current or future fertility outlook with Dr. Peter Ahlering or Dr. Mira Aubuchon, please contact MCRM Fertility to schedule an initial consultation.